-“Dwelling unit” means a single unit requiring domestic water service and intended to be a complete independent living facility for one or more persons, including permanent provisions for living, sleeping, eating, cooking and sanitation, including but not limited to family residence, each unit of a duplex, each unit of an apartment, condominium, each recreational vehicle and each trailer park space.
-For purposes of calculating water demands and connection fees, each recreational vehicle or trailer park space shall constitute 0.5 dwelling units.
-The general manager will determine the number of equivalent dwelling units in other types of structures.
+“Dwelling unit” means a single-family unit requiring sanitation service and intended to be a complete independent living facility for one or more persons, including permanent provisions for living, sleeping, eating, cooking and sanitation, including, but not limited to, family residence, each unit of a duplex, each unit of an apartment, condominium, each recreational vehicle and each trailer park space.

 “Easement” means a nonpossessory interest held by one person in land or right-of-way of another whereby the first person is accorded partial use of such land for a specific purpose.
 An easement restricts but does not abridge the rights of the owner to the use and enjoyment of the land.

-“General manager” means the general manager-chief engineer of the district or his/her appointed representative.
+“General manager” means the general manager of CVWD or his/her appointed representative.

-“Hotel or motel” means any building containing six or more guestrooms intended or designed to be used or which are used, rented, or hired out to be occupied or which are occupied for sleeping purposes by guests.
-For purposes of calculating water demands and connection fees, each room of a hotel or motel shall constitute 0.5 dwelling units.
+“Hotel” or “motel” means any building containing six or more guest rooms intended or designed to be used or which are used, rented, or hired out to be occupied or which are occupied for sleeping purposes by guests.

-“Improvement” refers to any street work and utilities to be installed or agreed to be installed, by the subdivider, public agencies, private utilities or any other entity approved by the local agency or by a combination thereof, and is necessary to ensure consistency with, or implementation of, the general plan or any applicable specific plan.
+“Improvement” means any street work and utilities to be installed, or agreed to be installed, by the subdivider, public agencies, private utilities or any other entity approved by the local agency or by a combination thereof, and is necessary to ensure consistency with, or implementation of, the general plan or any applicable specific plan.

 “Lot” means that portion of a parcel of land which is delineated or described as a single integral unit on the subdivision map.